ambab-infotech/couponlist/README.md

 Option to enable/disable module.

+## Contribute

+Feel free to fork and contribute to this module by creating a PR to master branch (https://github.com/ambab-infotech/couponlist).

-# Support
+## Support

+For issues please raise here https://github.com/ambab-infotech/couponlist/issues

-Please feel free to reach out at tech.support@ambab.com
+In case of additional support feel free to reach out at tech.support@ambab.com